 Trains are very similar in that regard.
 Also having the added benefit of not being restricted to your seat.

 How Do You Buy a Ticket?

 So you’ve decided on the route, your preferred train and seat, now what?
 There are a couple of options available, but only a few applicable to foreigners.
-It is possibly to purchase the tickets both directly at the train station as well as via a phone-call, but without a thorough knowledge of Chinese you’re shit out of luck.
-Honestly if you have the courage and you have the info for the train, there’s no reason why heading the booth with the necessary information such as the train code and a simple scribble of “Beijing -> Shanghai, 2nd” wouldn’t work.
+It is possible to purchase the tickets both directly at the train station as well as via a phone-call, but without a thorough knowledge of Chinese, you’re shit out of luck.
+Honestly, if you have the courage and you have the info for the train, there’s no reason why heading the booth with the necessary information such as the train code and a simple scribble of “Beijing -> Shanghai, 2nd” wouldn’t work.

 Whatever image you have of Chinese train-travel, it’s not as bad as you expect.
-The most expensive tickets available re luxurious as any other modern world equivalent.
-Also despite the admittedly comfort lacking option of the slow train seats, its hardly tortuous.
-Particularly when you consider the significant savings, the added freedom and the consistent entertainment of an ever changing backdrop of back-country China, personally I see it as a no brainer.
-After all, after surviving 20+ hour train journey in a packed to capacity carriage during THE busiest time of the year, it was all worth being able to experience a journey on a Chinese train.
+The most expensive tickets are available re luxurious as any other modern world equivalent.
+Also despite the admittedly comfort lacking option of the slow train seats, it’s hardly tortuous.
+Particularly when you consider the significant savings, the added freedom and the consistent entertainment of an ever-changing backdrop of back-country China, personally I see it as a no brainer.
+After all, after surviving a 20+ hour train journey in a packed to capacity carriage during THE busiest time of the year, it was all worth being able to experience a journey on a Chinese train.

 A Welsh university drop-out on a mission to travel the world for as little money as possible.
 My adventures have taken me through over 30 countries across Europe, Asia and Oceania, and the list keeps on growing!
 From classic backpacking to working and volunteering, I have found all sorts of ways to maintain a life on the road.